ImperialLabs/ImperialLabs.github.io/pages/plugins/plugins_api.md

             ```
     -   **Mount Config Setting**
         -   Allows mounting the same config SLAPI uses to build plugin inside plugin container
-        -   Path to config inside container, Will check if not nil and will mount if this exists into
+        -   Path configured is for container side only, it will mount the current plugin config to the container under that path for the plugin to use
+        -   Default: `nil`
         -   Setting:

             ```yaml